Deportation

 If you do not wish to (work on your) return, you could better leave the AZC (shelter for asylum seekers) before the period of departure ends, otherwise the aliens police will arrest you there and take you to a detention center in preparation of your flight.

-“Voluntary” return
+so called “Voluntary” return

 Enforced removal